This easy recipe for Daikon Salad is a delicious accompaniment to other dishes like chicken satay and Pad Thai.

-Thankfully, I have wonderful friends who convinced me to try all sorts of new things.
+Thankfully, not knowing precisely what something is doesn’t mean I won’t eat it.
+In fact, sometimes that’s half the fun.
+I have wonderful friends who convinced me to try all sorts of new things.
 And most of the time, I ended up loving them.
-Except for the octopus … never again.
+Except for the baby octopus … never again.

 So, how did the family like it?
 Well, Will adores it and could eat a whole batch himself (a boy after my own heart!
 I could too).
 However, Paige wasn’t a fan and my husband wouldn’t try it.
 But that’s okay: more for Will and me!